cmroche/greeclimate/README.md

 ### Findind and binding to devices

-Scan the network for devices, select a decive and immediately bind.
+Scan the network for devices, select a device and immediately bind.
 See the notes below for caveats.

 ```python
 try: